-Galaxies are huge congregations of stars held together by the gravitational force.
-They are often called island universes due to their sheer size.
+A galaxy is a large congregation of stars that are held together by a gravitational force at the center.
+These galaxies are often called island universes due to their sheer size.
 It is theorized that there are more than a trillion galaxies in the visible universe, which are the parts of the universe that our researchers and scientist have observed.
-Our home galaxy, the Milky Way, is a part of a collection of galaxies called the Local Group, and all of them travel in the same direction as to where the Milky Way is heading through space.
+Our home galaxy, the Milky Way, is one of 24 that belong to a collection of galaxies called the Local Group, and all of them travel in the same direction as to where the Milky Way is heading through space.

-Milky Way is a spiral galaxy.
-The diameter of its globular nucleus is about 16,000 light years.
-It has far-stretching spiral arms in one of which our solar system is located.
-The galaxy extends to a length of 100,000 light-years in length and is approximated to consist of hundreds of billions of stars.
-Its centre is occupied by a massive black hole called the Sagittarius A* that could be controllingthe Milky Way’s gravitational force.
+The Milky Way is a barred spiral galaxy.
+Its globular nucleus has a diameter of about 16,000 light-years.
+The galaxy has far-stretching spiral arms, and one of these arms is where our solar system is located.
+The Milky Way extends to up to 100,000 light-years in length and is approximated to consist of hundreds of billions of stars.
+Interestingly, the center of the galaxy is occupied by a massive black hole called the Sagittarius A* that could be controllingthe Milky Way’s gravitational force.

-It is not actually clear as to who named our home galaxy the Milky Way so, the stories of which are long lost to history.
+It is not actually clear as to who named our home galaxy the Milky Way, and the stories of its origins may have already been lost to history.
 However, there are various theories about how the Milky Way got its name.
-Long ago, the Romans used to call the galaxy ‘Via Lactea,’ which translates to ‘road of milk” in English.
-But historians believed that the Romans got the name from the Greeks, who used to call it ‘Galaxias Kyklos, which translates into ‘milky circle.’
-All these are owing to the appearance of the galaxy in night sky, which looks like a long silver line.
+Long ago, the Roman Empire used to call the galaxy “Via Lactea,” a Latin phrase which means “road of milk” in English.
+But historians believed that the Romans got the name of the galaxy from the ancient Greeks, who named it “Galaxias Kyklos,” meaning “milky circle.”
+All these ancient words are owing to the appearance of the galaxy in the night sky, which looks like a long milky line.